New Mexicans to Prevent Gun Violence

 We support the following common sense and science-based prevention strategies.

-To learn more about our legislative priorities please click on the (+)
+To learn more about our legislative priorities please click on the following topics (+)

 What do the Columbine shooters, Timothy McVeigh, Branch Dividian leader David Koresh, John Bedell (who shot two Pentagon officers in 2010), serial killer Timothy Diller, Whitey Bulgar, Ali Boumelhen (a member of the terrorist group Hezbollah who was charged for conspiring to smuggle guns and ammunition from Michigan to Lebanon) and Traves Morales (one of the most violent drug lords in the Mexican Drug Cartel) have in common—other than being criminals?